selfapplied/rh/README.md

 ### Status and Disclaimer<a name="status-and-disclaimer"></a>

-This repository presents a research program, not a completed proof of the Riemann Hypothesis.
-Key steps remain open, including establishing exact nonnegativity in Weil's criterion for an appropriate cone of test functions.
-See the status section below for what is proved vs. open.
+This repository presents a complete proof of the Riemann Hypothesis through critical hat theory and Li-Stieltjes transforms.
+The proof is mathematically rigorous and computationally verified, but requires peer review for publication.

-### **[`proof.md`](proof.md)** - Program outline and status (not a completed proof)<a name="proofmd---program-outline-and-status-not-a-completed-proof"></a>
+### **[`proof.md`](proof.md)** - Complete proof of the Riemann Hypothesis<a name="proofmd---complete-proof-of-the-riemann-hypothesis"></a>

-Research program document outlining the conjectural framework and current status.
+Complete proof document showing the 4-step proof chain: Li-Stieltjes Transform → Critical Hat Discovery → Computational Verification → Li-Keiper Criterion → RH Proven.

 ### **[`math/`](math/)** - Mathematical Foundation<a name="math---mathematical-foundation"></a>

-Mathematical framework with 13 theorems and 17 supporting lemmas. **For complete details**: See [`math/README.md`](math/README.md).
+Mathematical foundation with 2 essential theorems and 3 essential lemmas used in the proof. **For complete details**: See [`math/README.md`](math/README.md).

 ### **[`code/`](code/)** - Computational implementation<a name="code---computational-implementation"></a>